 Passenger 492 Bomb Squadron 1st Sgt.
 Dewy Taliaferro

 The Ridge Trail is a 2 mile round trip trail which starts at the summit of Ranger Peak.
 Before hiking visitors are required to check-in at the visitors center on the peak, there a map is also available.

 The trail is mild and takes between 1 and 2.5 hours depending on one's physical condition.
 The trail starts at the southeast and loops around clockwise to the northwest of the peak, making a have circle.

 From the trailhead proceed to the south east as the trail drops down to a little chalet.

-From the Chalet follow the trail south west until reaching a separate trail which leads south to the towers on Comanche Peak.
+From the Chalet follow the trail southwest until reaching a separate trail that leads south to the towers on Comanche Peak.
 This trail lies on private property and there is a sign stating "Restricted Area Do Not Proceed beyond this point".
 Here you are directly south of Ranger Peak.

 From where this trail branches off stay on the Ridge Trail and follow it northwest.
 Another trail will branch off to the left, this is the 1,000 Steps Trail and will lead down to Stanton St on the west side of El Paso.

 Continue following the Ridge Trail northwest until the B-36 overlook.
 There is no trail down to the actual crash site.
 From the overlook, look down to the north and you will be able to see several remaining parts of the plane including part of the landing gear and a turbine engine.